vxuv/ratemyprofessor_dataset/README.md

 # ratemyprofessor_dataset
 Every single review for Rate My Professor.
-Data was formatted to be used in a LTSM model, any usage of the teachers name in a review has been replaced with <TEACHER>
+Data was formatted to be used in a LSTM model, any usage of the teachers name in a review has been replaced with <TEACHER>

 ## Format
 All reviews have the following format.